 · Re-targeting ad pops up in said site for the person to click

-· Person clicks ad and is re-directed to the website.
+· Person clicks an ad and redirected to the website.

-What is best about this scenario is that the sequence will be initiated regardless of how the person came upon the website.
+What is best about this scenario is that the initiated sequence, regardless of how the person came upon the website.
 The fact remains that they will undergo the process the moment they have successfully navigated through your website.

 3. How does it Work?

 How retargeting works is quite simple.
-An advertising agency will give you a pixel containing the ads to be attached on the website.
-Once placed, every person visiting the website will be regarded as part of the audience.
-Every visitor will be given a €cookie€ which shall be embedded into the browser.
+An advertising agency will give you a pixel containing the ads to the website.
+Once placed, every person visiting the website, regarded as part of the audience.
+Every visitor €cookie€ embedded into the user’s browser.
 The retargeting ads will be looking for this cookie and, upon finding it and drawing the necessary information from it, will display an ad.
-The effectiveness of the campaign will be determined by the number of people who received the cookie.
+The effectiveness of the campaign, determined by the number of people who received the cookie.

-However, building your site’s traffic is important as the retargeting campaign has little to work with in a site with little to no visitors.
+However, building your site’s traffic is important as the retargeting campaign has little to work within a site with little to no visitors.
 Thus, stabilizing your web traffic is a must before engaging in the retargeting campaign.
-You are also given an option of which sites to have the ads displayed.
+Then given an option of which sites to have the ads displayed.
 With that, it is important to remember that you can only pick sites that support the display of 3rd party banner ads.